 Protecting Your Water Heater from Hard Water

-Annual maintenance helps flush out sediment and keeps your heater running at peak efficiency.
-The team at EVERYDAYPLUMBER.com offers professional water heater maintenance for homes throughout Tampa and surrounding areas.
+Annual or semi-annual water heater maintenance helps flush out sediment and keeps your unit running at peak efficiency.
+At EVERYDAYPLUMBER.com, our expert plumbing technicians offer professional water heater maintenance for Tampa residences and homes in surrounding areas.

-Water softeners remove calcium and magnesium from your water before it reaches your appliances.
-This not only protects your water heater but also improves the lifespan of your entire plumbing system.
+Filtration systems and water softeners remove calcium and magnesium from your water before it reaches your appliances.
+Not only does this protect your water heater, but also it improves the lifespan of the piping that delivers water throughout your home.

 Traditional water heaters use a sacrificial anode rod to prevent corrosion.
-A Corro-Protec powered anode rod is a modern alternative that provides active protection through electrical current rather than chemical reactions.
+But a Corro-Protec powered anode rod is a modern alternative that provides active protection through electrical current rather than chemical reactions.

 How It Works: